Sexual Issues In Relationships - Counselling London

 Sexual Arousal Finding out and getting to know what sexually arouses us and our partner, and what erotic stimuli turns each other off may be important.
 Keeping a distance from our coupledom, embracing our separateness, can counter-intuitively enhance desire for some.
 What initially arouses one person (e.g. visual stimulation) may be less so in another (e.g. connection).
 For many of us, we may not feel aroused on each occasion, nor want to act in a sexual way because we are sexually aroused (see also Our Biological Drives, Instincts, Urges, Impulses, Passion, Desires, Aspirations, Imagination).
 Some may be sexually active, when we aren't sexually aroused and this may be linked to absence of our sexual imagination, fantasies or being out of touch with our sexual desire in general or towards our current partner.

 Sexual Preferences, Differences Between Us & Our Partner Male and female exist as does gender and a spectrum of sexuality - outside of rigid notions, that is not necessarily based on anatomy, which also exists.
 Whether we are single or in a heterosexual relationship or same sex couple, we all experience the different parts of our inner masculine, inner feminine, decide upon our male, female role and this can change (see also Men & Women) and sometimes one is more expressed than the other and there will be certain preferences, differences between what we bring to the sexual relationship, the way both of us generously contribute, show affection publicly, share, give and receive love (see also Finding Out, Exploring Our Sexual Selves).
 There may be an imbalance of desire.
 One of us may be more passive or receptive, the other more dominant, active and for many, the sexual relationship can thrive because of our yin yang differences.
 Early sexual experiences, previous sexual encounters, current differences, preferences may also be in play (see also Influence Of Our Sexual Past, History, Culture, Social & Religious Background) influencing us psychologically.
 Making room for emotional intimacy may be important for us and we need to feel emotionally right inside, so we feel sexual, can have sex, feel sexually safe, allow our sexual energy to ripple.
 Bringing out, expressing the polarities of our masculine, feminine sexual energy, different to that of our partner, may give each other a sexual charge as we explore these layers and this can be challenging if we have become so like friends or enmeshed (see also Relationship Style, Attachment Patterns).
 We may want to enjoy sexual experiences, encounters, other than intercourse.
-And for some individuals, couples this may leave choices, decisions (about whether to be sexually exclusive with each other, stay together as companions, have open relationships, explore polyamory, with a "don't ask, don't tell" policy.
+And for some individuals, couples this may leave choices, decisions (about whether to be sexually exclusive with each other, stay together as companions, have open relationships, explore polyamory, with a kind "don't ask, don't tell" policy.
+When being sexual beyond the primary relationship, other couples prefer kindness and honesty when talking about this.
 Both in the couple may at times be open to this and for others this may not be the case (especially if we feel we should be more open, or feel railroaded into it, without trusting our own self).
 Considerations like lost intimacy within the relationship, discussions about what is the primary relationship, what happens if other sexual encounters develop deeper, the amount of time we spend away from home and feelings of the other being left out, envy, jealousy and most importantly boundaries in the relationship and personal boundaries may need to be discussed.
 Going down this road may also impact on what loyalty and commitment means, and for some couples this may mean ending the relationship - a decision one or both of us comes to.
 Especially with the prospect of a long term relationship we may want to speak our truth, overcome any fears before fully committing to our partner.

 Imbalance Of Sexual Generosity In Giving, Receiving, Sharing Experiencing loving sex with our partner is such an intimate form of human bonding and this may have got lost in our relationship.
 For some couples the sexual imbalance of giving, receiving, sharing works fine (see also Giving, Receiving & Sharing Love - Loving & Being Loved).
 And for other couples it can put a strain on the relationship if sexual intimacy is not integrated into the rest of the shared relationship and there is no dual commitment for a participatory, healthy, positive sex life, mutual sexual pleasure, sexual union (see also Sexual Differences & How We Engage).
 Allowing ourself and our partner to take pleasure, be active in both giving and receiving, sometimes taking charge, approaching and allowing ourselves to be approached, may be important for each other so our sexual journey of exploration, evolving, expression as a couple continues and is integrated as part of our relationship journey.
 For a thriving mutual sexual partnership it takes two to be equally committed to each other's sexuality, sexual expression.
 Sometimes one partner may be open, give their all, be willing to explore and the other doesn't respond or give their all - taking but not giving much back (see also Sexual High Maintenance).
 It can also be tempting to see them as lazy, blame them, yet be far more constructive to talk about each other's sexual feelings, needs, desires.